gupta-siddhartha/MYTH/README.md

 # ==========================================================================
-#  M Y T H :  Multipurpose code complies YT-rendering for Hydro-simulations
+#  M Y T H :  Multipurpose YT-rendering code for Hydro-simulations
 # ==========================================================================

- M Y T H is a multipurpose YT-rendering code especially designed for compelling the 'yt-rendering' (https://yt-project.org/).
+ M Y T H is a multipurpose YT-rendering code especially designed to compile the 'yt-rendering' (https://yt-project.org/).
  Author of the MYTH code, Siddhartha Gupta, is a postdoctoral scholar in the Department of Astronomy and Astrophysics at the University of Chicago.

- Please note, MYTH is not connected with the yt community neither it wants to violate any copyrights of yt.
+ Please note, MYTH is neither connected with the yt community nor it wants to violate any copyright of yt-project.

- The main intention of developing MYTH is to provide a simple user-friendly interface to complies yt-rendering.
+ The main intention of developing MYTH is to provide a simple user-friendly interface to compile yt-rendering.

 #****************************************************
 # Installations